-The rules in this section apply to marketing communications for alcoholic drinks and marketing communications that feature or refer to alcoholic drinks.
-Alcoholic drinks are defined as drinks containing at least 0.5% alcohol; for the purposes of this Code low-alcohol drinks are defined as drinks containing between 0.5% and 1.2% alcohol.
+The rules in this section apply to marketing communications for alcoholic drinks and marketing communications that feature or refer to alcoholic drinks, including where a soft drink is promoted as a mixer.
+For the purposes of applying these rules, alcoholic drinks are defined as drinks containingmore than 0.5% alcohol; low-alcohol drinks are defined as drinks containing more than 0.5% and up to and including 1.2% alcohol.
+Where an ad for a drink at or below 0.5% has the effect of promoting an alcoholic drink, these rules apply in full.